themorlan/openREM/docs/charts.rst

 These can be configured to show mean or median data.
 Each datapoint represents the average over a user-specified time period.
 This can be a day, week, month, quarter or year.

-The example below shows the median DAP for "Head" requests made in four CT scanners over the course of two and a half years.
+The example below shows the median DAP for "Head" requests made in four CT scanners over the course of five years.

 With *Grouping choice* set to **Series item names** in the `Chart options on the modality pages`_ a sub-plot is created for each requested procedure name, each with a series per x-ray system as shown below.
 The *Number of charts per row* in